-Middle Fork guests: Depending on snow pack levels, extreme high or low water levels can cause the Middle Fork put-in to change from Boundary Creek to Indian Creek, which is at river-mile 25.
+Middle Fork guests: Depending on snowpack levels, extremely high or low water levels can cause the Middle Fork put-in to change from Boundary Creek to Indian Creek, which is at river-mile 25.
 High water can typically happen during early to mid-June, and low water typically occurs at any point in July or August.
 The Indian Creek launch site is accessible only by air.
 We can arrange to fly you in from Stanley for an additional cost.
-If you are bringing your own boat, you will need to call us to discuss options for getting your boat to Indian Creek, or using one of our boats (no additional rental cost).
-We will notify you if it looks like an Indian Creek launch will be necessary for your trip, as we realize this will necessitate a change to your travel plans.
+If you are bringing your own boat, you will need to call us to discuss options for getting your boat to Indian Creek.
+There is an additional charge of $100/kayak to fly any kayak (whether bringing your own or using one of ours) into Indian Creek; we are unable to fly in canoes.
+We will notify you as far in advance as possible if it looks like an Indian Creek launch will be necessary for your trip, as we realize this will necessitate a change to your travel plans.
 If you expect to be away from a phone before your trip you will need to stay in touch with us, as this change of put-in decision may be made just days before the launch.

 Variations to our standard “Flight Option” and “Drive Option” are possible, including one-way flights.
 Again, we are all about options to give you the flexibility and choices to meet your needs, your budget, and your timeline.
 Please call or email us for assistance and quotes if you wish to do something other than the standard “Flight Option” or “Drive Option” described above.